 The Bottle Your Brilliance Blog

-Every fortnight, or thereabouts, you’ll find super-useful posts and videos on bottling your brilliance in words, connecting with your customers and breaking through to the next stage of growth.
+Read practical ideas and grab free resources on bottling your brilliance in words, connecting with your customers and breaking through to the next stage of growth.

-Sign up on the right for very occasional emails and to grab my go-to formula for creating a magnetic message.
+Sign up on the right for very occasional emails and to download my go-to formula for explaining what you do and why it matters.

 Last week I found myself at the Wiltshire Women in Business Conference facing a room full of people I’d never met before, about to lead a workshop I hadn’t had time to prep for.